Computer Science: Your Path To Success

 We are neighbors to some of the most successful companies of the 21stcentury, including Microsoft, Google, Boeing, and Amazon.
 These game-changing corporations are great places to intern or work once you graduate.
 It’s no wonder why our home, Kirkland, was voted by Money Magazine as the fifth best place to live in the U.S.

 Complete Your Degree at NU

 You’ve spent time completing general education requirements, perhaps at several colleges.
 Now NU is ready to work with you to complete your degree.
-Computer Science major-specific classes begin Fall 2022 and upper-division courses will roll out as appropriate based on enrollment, but your journey to NU isn’t delayed as you get started on your Christian Formation courses.
+Computer Science major-specific classes begin this Fall and upper-division courses will roll out as appropriate based on enrollment, but your journey to NU isn’t delayed as you get started on your Christian Formation courses.
 NU also offers enriching minors to add value to your already valuable degree!